London School of Economics: Student housing

 LSE owns or operates 10 halls of residence in and around central London and there are also two halls owned by urbanest and five intercollegiate halls (shared with other constituent colleges of the University of London) within a 3-mile radius of the school, for a total of over 4,000 places.
 Most residences take both undergraduates and postgraduates, although Carr-Saunders Hall and Passfield Hall are undergraduate only, and Butler's Wharf Residence, Grosvenor House and Lillian Knowles House are reserved for postgraduates.
 Sidney Webb House, managed by Unite Students, takes postgraduates and continuing students.
 There are also flats available on Anson and Carleton roads, which are reserved for students with children.

 The school guarantees accommodation for all first-year undergraduate students and many of the school's larger postgraduate population are also catered for, with some specific residences available for postgraduate living.
 Whilst none of the residences are located at the Aldwych campus, the closest, Grosvenor House is within a five-minute walk from the school in Covent Garden, whilst the farthest residences (Nutford and Butler's Wharf) are approximately forty-five minutes by Tube or Bus.

 Each residence accommodates a mixture of students both home and international, male and female, and, usually, undergraduate and postgraduate.
 New undergraduate students (including General Course students) occupy approximately 55% of all spaces, with postgraduates taking approximately 40% and continuing students about 5% of places.

 The largest LSE student residence, Bankside House, a refurbished early 1950s office block and former headquarters of the Central Electricity Generating Board, opened to students in 1996 and is fully catered, accommodating 617 students across eight floors overlooking the River Thames.
 It is located behind the Tate Modern art gallery on the south bank of the river.
 The second-largest residence, the High Holborn Residence in High Holborn, was opened in 1995 and is approximately 10 minutes walk from the main campus.
-It is self-catering, accommodating 447 students in flats of four our five bedrooms with shared facilities.
+It is self-catering, accommodating 447 students in flats of four or five bedrooms with shared facilities.